 Let’s take a look at some of the causes of a flash drive not showing up on a Mac to determine if you can resolve your particular issue.
 Some of these fixes are very simple while others may involve performing data recovery on a corrupted or damaged drive.

-3. Make sure the Reopen windows when logging back in checkbox isn’t ticked.
+3. Uncheck the “Reopen windows when logging back in” checkbox for a clean restart.

-5. Wait for your Mac to restart.
+5. Wait for your Mac to complete the restart process.

-1 Physical Connectivity Issues
+Method 2: Address Physical Connectivity Issues

-The first thing to check if your thumb drive is not showing up on a Mac is if the problem is with the particular USB port that you are using.
+Before you do anything more complicated, you should check if your thumb drive is not showing up on a Mac is if the problem is with the particular USB port that you are using.
 At the risk of stating the obvious, your first move should be to try the device in an alternate USB port available on your machine.

 If the device works in the second port it indicates that the first port may be damaged and may need to be replaced or repaired.
 However, if the drive doesn’t work in any of your USB interfaces you need to look further to determine the problem.